cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

     public static void setupTestClass() throws Exception {
       ArtifactId parentArtifact = NamespaceId.DEFAULT.artifact(APP_ARTIFACT.getName(), APP_ARTIFACT.getVersion());

-      // add the data-pipeline artifact and mock plugins setupBatchArtifacts(parentArtifact, DataPipelineApp.class);
+      // Add the data pipeline artifact and mock plugins. setupBatchArtifacts(parentArtifact, DataPipelineApp.class);

-      // add our plugins artifact with the data-pipeline artifact as its parent.
+      // Add our plugins artifact with the data pipeline artifact as its parent.
-      // this will make our plugins available to data-pipeline. addPluginArtifact(NamespaceId.DEFAULT.artifact("example-plugins", "1.0.0"),
+      // This will make our plugins available to the data pipeline. addPluginArtifact(NamespaceId.DEFAULT.artifact("example-plugins", "1.0.0"),
                         parentArtifact,
                         TextFileSetSource.class,